-32. Since July 2014, the Receiver's counsel has attempted to accommodate the Zirger Group's supposed desire to proceed with a motion for leave.
-Upon receipt of each request by the Zirger

-Group for dates available for the Zirger Group's motion, the Receiver's counsel responded promptly and provided a number of options.
+- 35. Since July 2014, the Receiver's counsel has attempted to accommodate the Zirger Group's expressed desire to proceed with a motion for leave.
+Upon receipt of each request by the Zirger Group for dates available for the Zirger Group's motion, the Receiver's counsel responded promptly and provided a number of options.
 Once confirmed, the Receiver and its counsel reserved the date in their respective calendars.
 In some instances the Zirger Group did not even notify the Receiver that it would not be proceeding; it simply didn't serve materials and took no further steps.
 In other instances, the Zirger Group notified the Receiver shortly before the hearing date that it would not be proceeding as previously scheduled, and requested that the Receive provide new dates.
+Accordingly, all related costs were wasted. - 36.
+As determined by the Honourable Mr. Justice Morawetz at the April 2, 2015 attendance, the proper venue for a motion to lift the stay of proceedings was before the Commercial List, within the receivership proceeding, on proper notice to all parties on the service list.
+The Zirger Group initially proceeded in the wrong court and refused to serve its materials on any party other than the Receiver, despite the repeated requests in this regard from Meridian's counsel.

-- 33. As a direct result of the Zirger Group's pattern of repeatedly requesting dates and then failing to proceed, and other conduct in this proceeding, the Zirger Group has continuously and cavalierly wasted estate resources.
-In particular, the circumstances surrounding commencement of the Application and delivery of the Application Record, in flagrant breach of the Initial Order, are such that the Receiver is of the view that it would be fair and appropriate for this Honourable Court to hold the Zirger Party responsible for the resulting costs incurred by the Receiver. - 34.
-Attached hereto as Exhibit "Y" is a schedule setting out the approximate amounts incurred in response to the Zirger Group's conduct since the commencement of this proceeding.
-The schedule indicates that a total of approximately \$24,000.00 has been spent in response to the Zirger Group's activities, conduct and correspondence since July 2014, including an amount of approximately \$6,596.00 incurred in connection with the preparation of this Second Report (but not including the associated urgent attendance before the Commercial List).
-Such costs do not include the significant costs incurred by Zeifman and paid by Meridian prior to the court appointment under the Initial Order, in responding to the NFPPB application that was ultimately withdrawn.
+37. As a direct result of the Zirger Group's pattern of repeatedly requesting dates and then failing to proceed, and other conduct in this proceeding, the Zirger Group has continuously and cavalierly wasted estate resources.
+In particular, the circumstances surrounding commencement of the Application and delivery of the Application Record, in flagrant breach of the Initial Order, are such that the Receiver is of the view that it would be fair and appropriate for this Honourable Court to hold the Zirger Group responsible for the resulting costs incurred by the Receiver.